 Relieve seasonal allergies with these tried-and-tested remedies.

-When the change of season begins, those of us who are prone to allergies may find ourselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.
+When the change of seasons begins, those of us who are prone to allergies may find ourselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.

 Natural Remedies for Seasonal Allergies

 According to Healthline, the biggest causes for allergic reactions include ‘pollen, dust mites, pet dander, mould spores, insect stings, food, and medications.’

-Now, because these remedies are natural, they may not be as immediate in relieving symptoms as medications can be, but over the long-term these remedies have helped many with their seasonal allergies.
+Because these remedies are natural, they may not be as immediate in affect as medications can be, but over the long-term these remedies have helped many with their seasonal allergies.

-According to a Wellness Mama article, ‘diet, strong gut health, and health overall can make a big difference when it comes to seasonal allergies because allergic response has everything to do with the immune system.
+According to a Wellness Mama article, ‘diet, strong gut health, and health overall can make a big difference when it comes to seasonal allergies because allergic response has everything to do with the immune system.’

 - Exposure to possible allergens must be limited